As we leave behind the Hooley family Adeline introduces us to a very renowned Old Ilkestonian.

 And in yet another case — at Ilkeston Petty Sessions in March 1886 — when Tommy faced a claim for unpaid wages from Thomas Barker, his former servant, Sarah Ann was referred to as ‘Mrs Attenborough, who struck (Thomas Barker) with her sweeping brush, and told him to go away as quickly as possible’ (or words to that effect!!)
-And another case dismissed in Tommy’s favour.
+And yet another case was thus dismissed in Tommy’s favour.

-In 1887 Henry Robey died and at the end of 1891 Tommy and Sarah Ann went through a second marriage ceremony, this time at Basford Register Office.
+In 1887 Henry Robey died and at the end of 1891 Tommy and Sarah Ann went through a second marriage ceremony, this time at Basford Register Office.#

 The three Attenboroughs – Tommy, Sarah Ann and daughter Ada Annie — lived together until Sarah Ann died, aged 52, in April 1903 at 246 Nottingham Road.

 Daughter Ada Annie married clerk Herbert Nicholson in 1905 and the household survived at the same address in Nottingham Road until Tommy’s death in 1907.

 Tommy was an outstanding cricketer who batted right-handed and bowled with his left, with no run-up, just standing at the wicket.
 He delivered the ball with ‘a peculiar twist so puzzling to batsman that the effect was too often apparent in the shattered wicket’.

 A nineteenth century Muttiah Muralitharan perhaps?